 This is one of the most important national holidays in the country.
 This celebration was initially created to commemorate the memory of renowned fallen figures within the Myanmar independence movement.
 This holiday has been celebrated in the country for several decades and remains one of the most important occasions.
 It also marks an important historical event in Myanmar; recognizing the country’s independence.

-The 1st Waning Moon Day of the 8th Month – [CAMBODIA, LAOS] The Beginning of Buddhist Lent (1 August in 2023)
+The 1st Waning Moon Day of the 8th Month – [LAOS] The Beginning of Buddhist Lent (20 July in 2024)

 The beginning of Buddhist lent is widely celebrated among Buddhists in South-East Asia.